bugorcka/caspad/README.md

-Caspad
+caspad
 ========

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](https://choosealicense.com/licenses/isc/)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/casklas/caspad/)

-Caspad is the reference full node Kaspa Classic implementation written in Go (golang).
+caspad is the reference full node Kaspa Classic implementation written in Go (golang).

-## What is Caspa Classic
+## What is Kaspa Classic

 Kaspa Classic is a fork of Kaspa with an ASIC resistance implementation CAS is an attempt at a proof-of-work cryptocurrency with instant confirmations and sub-second block times.
 It is based on [the PHANTOM protocol](https://eprint.iacr.org/2018/104.pdf), a generalization of Nakamoto consensus.